We are currently accepting applications to the 2027 (Egg)celerator Lab.

 Peer support from their cohort

-ELIGIBILITY
+APPLICANT ELIGIBILITY

-Applicant Eligibility Filmmakers must meet the following criteria:
+Filmmakers must meet the following criteria:

 Be directing their first or second feature-length (48 minutes or longer) documentary film (hybrid docs are eligible).
 See the FAQ for Chicken & Egg’s definitions of first-time and second-time directors.

-Project Eligibility Projects must meet the following criteria:
+Projects must meet the following criteria:

 Must be intended as a feature-length (48 minutes or longer) film.
+Short / medium-length films or series are not eligible.

 Must be in early to mid-production at the time of applying.
 We recommend that you have between 10-60% of your anticipated footage shot by the date of application.